Are decluttering and mental health connected?

 Decluttering and Mental Health – Freedom

-Ironically sometimes bad mental health and mindset can make it hard to get started, due to feelings of overwhelm, low energy and mental exhaustion.
+Ironically sometimes bad mental health and mindset can make it hard to get started.
+Feelings of overwhelm, low energy and mental exhaustion get in the way.
 It can be a vicious circle.
 That’s where we come in.
 Get in touch if you need help or just a kickstart on your decluttering and mental wellness journey.